-Note: The price allows you to make up to 60 copies.
+The price for pieces sold here allows you to make up to 60 copies.
 Additional purchases are needed for larger ensembles.
-Versions for other voicings are a possibility– email email@example.com.
+If questions, email email@example.com.

 Arrangement of a Bulgarian Sephardic wedding song in 2+2+2+3.
 SSAA with pitched and unpitched instruments, suggestions included in the performance notes, moderate to moderately advanced.
 Has detailed performance notes, with links to source recordings and a Judeo-Spanish pronunciation guide.